Core Idea

 Addressing this fallacy requires deliberate data transfer strategies:

-- Implement compression to reduce payload sizes
+- Apply compression to reduce payload sizes

 - Cache frequently accessed data locally to avoid repeated transfers